Thanks for visiting Free Tours by Foot New York!

-This post is a visitor’s guide to the Chrysler Building.
+This post is a visitor's guide to the Chrysler Building, NYC's signature piece of Art Deco architecture.
 We cover its history, how to get to it, and what there is to see.

-While it’s technically not possible to go up the Chrysler Building, as a tourist anyway, we have a secret tip on how to get a view of New York City from its top.
+While it's technically not possible to go up the Chrysler Building, as a tourist anyway, there are plans to reopen an observation deck.

-The Chrysler Building is located at 405 Lexington Ave in Midtown Manhattan adjacent to Grand Central Terminal.
+The Chrysler Building is located at 405 Lexington Avenue between 42nd Street and 43rd Street in Midtown Manhattan adjacent to Grand Central Terminal.

 It is served best by the 4, 5, 6, (yellow circle) and 7 (red circle) trains at the terminal’s subway station.